 Senomyx developing sweetener enhancers

-Senomyx, Inc., San Diego, has begun development activities for a new sucrose enhancer, S6973, the company reported July 29.
-Taste tests have demonstrated that S6973 may reduce up to 50% of the sucrose in product prototypes while maintaining the sweet taste of natural sugar.
+SAN DIEGO -- Senomyx, Inc. has begun development activities for a new sucrose enhancer, S6973, the company reported July 29.
+Taste tests have demonstrated that S6973 may reduce up to 50% of the sucrose in product prototypes while maintaining the sweet taste of natural sugar, according to the company.
 The new sucrose enhancer does not have a sweet taste.
-Instead, it is intended to amplify the sweet taste of the sugar in a food or beverage.
+Instead, it is intended to amplify the sweet taste of the sugar present in a food or beverage.

 "Taste tests conducted by Senomyx have shown that S6973 enhanced the sweet taste of yogurt, cereal, and cookie prototypes, as well as powdered and other beverages," said John Poyhonen, senior vice-president, chief financial and business officer for Senomyx.
 "Senomyx is also planning to incorporate S6973 in additional product prototypes for evaluation by potential future collaborators.
 These prototypes are representative of product categories that utilize sucrose such as ice cream and other dairy products, sauces and toppings, and baked goods."